-By 1900 most place names in the Thumb had reached a high degree of stability and permanence.
-The most notable change in Huron county place-name change occurred in 1898 when the Harbor of Refuge was completed in 1882, Sand Beach was changed to Harbor Beach.
-At this same time, Bad Axe Mi. almost lost a unique and treasured name.
+By 1900, most place names in the Thumb had reached a high degree of stability and permanence.
+The most notable change in Huron County place-name occurred in 1898 when the Harbor of Refuge was completed in 1882; Sand Beach was changed to Harbor Beach.
+At this same time, Bad Axe Mi.
+Almost lost a unique and treasured name.

 The Name of Bad Axe Michigan Almost Changed

 Unsuccessful efforts to change the name of Bad Axe were made before 1900 and again in 1907 and again in 1909.
 A score of new names was suggested, including Hubbard, Axworthy, Huronia, Huron, and Huron City.
 In 1907 the locally prominent orator William Lyon Phelps, a well-known Yale University professor, supported the proposal to change the name.

 The Detroit Free Press defended the name, saying in an editorial, “Publicity is being given to a movement at Bad Axe to change the town’s name.
 Euphony is desirable … in geographical nomenclature, but characteristic, distinctive qualities are also desirable.
 With our Wayne’s and our Newport’s and Marshalls … we can’t spare our Bad Axe just yet from the Michigan map … If an effort to substitute something commonplace and hackneyed and stale for Bad Axe should be successful, who knows, but some might want to change the name of Kalamazoo or Ypsilanti.”*

 Michigan Legislature Changes the Name, Sorta